-There are several cult groups that try and refute what CARM says and, unfortunately, there are those who are apparently Christians who also try and refute CARM.
+There are several cult groups that try to refute what CARM says; and, unfortunately, there are those who are apparently Christians who also try to refute CARM.

 If you are interested in reading his article in full, please to go http://www.evangelicaloutreach.org/carm.htm.